 - The US consumers have bought more than 100 million Echo devices to run Amazon Alexa.
 (CNBC, 2019)

-- Surprisingly, of the total Alexa-enabled device owners, only 2% has used it for shopping.
+- Surprisingly, of the total Alexa-enabled device owners, only 2% have used it for shopping.
 However, 20% have used it to monitor a purchase.
 (The Next Web, 2018)

 Credit: CouponFollow Designed by